‘World’s Sexiest Nurse’ Lauren Drain Flaunts Toned Body In Scandalous Thong Monokini

 The “World’s Hottest Nurse,” Lauren Drain refuses to quit stunning fans with her impressive physique and sexy photos on social media, and this week was no different.

-On Tuesday, Lauren posted a photo to her Instagram account that showed her flaunting all of her curves in a skimpy little bikini.
+On Tuesday, Lauren posted a photo to her Instagram account that showed her flaunting all of her curves in a skimpy little monokini.
 The registered nurse-turned-fitness model is seen sitting on the edge of a dock as she puts her feet into the crystal clear water with sharks and fish swimming around her.

-Lauren looked to be enjoying her time in the water, as she was snapped pointing something out with a smile on her face.
-She her long, blond hair was wet, as if she had just come out of the water.
+Lauren looked to be enjoying her time, as she was snapped pointing something out with a smile on her face.
+Her long, blond hair was wet, as if she had just come out of the water.
 It was parted to the side and pushed over her shoulder.
-She was also rocking what appeared tiny black bikini.
+She was also rocking what appeared to be a tiny black monokini.

 The top tied around her neck and back, showing off her impressively toned arms, shoulders, and back.
 Meanwhile the thong bottoms did very little to hide her curvy booty and lean legs.

 The snapshot appears to be a throwback as Lauren is currently pregnant and sporting an adorable, yet fit, baby bump.
-In the caption of the photo, the fitness model urges her followers to sign up for her fall program before all of the spots fill up.
+In the caption of the photo, the fitness model urges her followers to sign up for her fall program before all the spots fill up.

 While it may be easy to see Lauren’s photos and believe that she’s just another Instagram model who works out and posts racy pictures, she’s actually much more than that.
 In addition to being a nurse, she’s also a New York Times bestselling author.
 Lauren wrote a book about her life in — and subsequent escape from — the Westboro Baptist Church, which proved to be quite popular with readers.

-The Advocate revealed in an article from 2013 that, just before her 22nd birthday, Lauren was kicked out of the Westboro Baptist Church in Topeka, Kansas, for “questioning elements of church doctrine.”
+The Advocate revealed in an article from 2013 that, just before her 22nd birthday, Lauren was kicked out of the Westboro Baptist Church in Topeka, Kansas for “questioning elements of church doctrine.”

 View this post on Instagram